coffee2code/linkify-categories/readme.txt

 = () =
 * New: Add README.md
+* Change: Escape text used in markup attributes (hardening)
 * Change: Add GitHub link to readme
 * Change: Unit tests: Minor whitespace tweaks to bootstrap
 * Change: Rename readme.txt section from 'Filters' to 'Hooks'